NRS Chinook Vs. Stohlquist Fisherman: Which PFD Is Better?

 These products are very equally matched when it comes to features, durability, and price, so the choice as to which is the better of the two products will essentially come down to which features you will feel will make the most difference to you when you are out fishing on your kayak.

-As a personal preference, I would put the NRS Chinook PFD as the top choice over the Stohlquist Fisherman PFD.
+As a personal preference, I would choose the NRS Chinook PFD over the Stohlquist Fisherman PFD.

-The reason for this is that the Chinook has the rod holder feature, which frees up your hands to do tasks which is a major plus in my opinion and suits the way I like to fish from a kayak.
+This is because the Chinook has the rod holder feature, which frees up your hands to do tasks.
+This is a major plus, in my opinion, and suits how I fish from a kayak.

-The Chinook also has more pockets that can close individually, which allows you to keep more gear and keep it secure.
+The Chinook also has more pockets that can close individually, which allows you to keep more gear secure.

-The hard EVA shell on the Stohlquist is a nice feature, but in my opinion, the soft pockets on the Chinook allow for better expansion of the material to store more equipment.
+The Stohlquist’s hard EVA shell is a nice feature, but in my opinion, the Chinook’s soft pockets allow for better expansion of the material to store more equipment.

 The tool holster on the outside of the main pocket on the Chinook is a big win in my book because I do not have to unzip a pocket to access the tool when I have a rod in one hand and a fish in the other.